RyanPham2509/Galaxy-Project/README.md

 # GALAXY

-A simple multi-platform made with Python and the Kivy framework.
+A simple multi-platform game made with Python and the Kivy framework.

 ## Description